Locations:

 When should I call the healthcare provider?

-Contact your healthcare provider if you have a painful lump on either side of your labia that does not resolve within a few days of at-home care — for example, taking a sitz bath.
-If you suspect infection or if your pain is severe, make an appointment with your healthcare provider.
+Contact your healthcare provider if you have a painful lump on either side of your labia that doesn’t go away after a few days of at-home care — for example, taking a sitz bath.
+If you suspect infection or your pain is severe, make an appointment with your healthcare provider.

-If you are older than 40, a cyst on your vagina could be a sign of a more serious issue.
+If you’re older than 40, a cyst on your vagina could be a sign of a more serious issue.
 In this case, contact your healthcare provider immediately.

 A note from Cleveland Clinic